kmehtab/dotfiles/README.md

 ## Description

-This is my dot files I use is in MacOS and Ubuntu.
+This is my dot files I use this in MacOS and Ubuntu.

 ## Getting Started